marcelobjr/mobile-react-model/README.md

 # mobile-react-model
-React Native project created intended
+React Native project created intended to serve as boilerplate, portifolio and reference for future projects